STEVE INSKEEP, Host:

 JULIE ROVNER: Let's get one thing straight, right off the bat.
 Congress's struggles with paying doctors for Medicare is not related to the health law that passed earlier this year.

-Ms. TRICIA NEUMAN (Medicare Expert, Kaiser Family Foundation): This physician payment issue has nothing to do with the health reform law.
+TRICIA NEUMAN: This physician payment issue has nothing to do with the health reform law.
 This has been an issue for more than a decade.